 PG | 117 min | Animation, Action, Adventure

-Teen Miles Morales becomes Spider-Man of his reality, crossing his path with five counterparts from other dimensions to stop a threat for all realities.
+Teen Miles Morales becomes the Spider-Man of his universe, and must join with five spider-powered individuals from other dimensions to stop a threat for all realities.

 The best superhero movie of the year.
 The best animated film of the year.

 9. Black Panther (2018)

 PG-13 | 134 min | Action, Adventure, Sci-Fi

 T'Challa, heir to the hidden but advanced kingdom of Wakanda, must step forward to lead his people into a new future and must confront a challenger from his country's past.

 Coogler makes the most non-Marvel movie in the MCU with a political and social statement.
 This film, however, is a force of nature, a perfect culmination of many roads leading to a perfect moment in time.

 PG-13 | 130 min | Biography, Comedy, Drama